 We have no objection, in principle, to assignments to a sister company but if they are made specifically to dispose of the licence interests via a corporate sale, the OGA will want to know who the buyer is before approval is granted.
 Where the reason for the assignment is tax related, we recommend that applicants discuss with HMRC in the first instance.
 We will routinely inform HMRC of new assignment cases as we receive them.

 In some circumstances the creation of very small licence interests may be of questionable advantage to the UKCS.
 It may, for instance, prejudice the licence group’s attempts to agree on new work by introducing new voices.
 However, such drawbacks may be outweighed by a new licensee’s expertise or experience.
 As a general rule, the OGA suggests any licensee seeking to create small licence interests (under 5%) should justify the transaction in the ‘extra information’ section of the application form.

 This is a conceivable rather than routine issue, but the OGA might be concerned if, for instance, it seemed an infrastructure owner was seeking to enter a licence group to influence tariffing negotiations.

 The OGA expects all offshore operators to be members of OPOL and to register each of its separate operatorships.

-The current licensee needs permission to make the assignment so it is the assignor that needs to apply to the OGA, even though in many cases much of the information the OGA needs will come from the acquiring company.
+The current licensee needs permission to make the assignment so it is usually the assignor that needs to apply to the OGA, even though in many cases much of the information the OGA needs will come from the acquiring company.
 Consent will not be granted unless the OGA has all required information.